A Theoretical Survey on Foundation Models: Conclusion and Future Research Direction

 \section{Conclusion and Future Research Direction}

-In this perspective review, we offer a comprehensive overview of interpretable techniques for FMs, encompassing generalization capability analysis, expressive power analysis, and dynamic behavior analysis.
+In this survey, we offer a comprehensive overview of interpretable techniques for FMs, encompassing generalization capability analysis, expressive power analysis, and dynamic behavior analysis.
 These interpretable methods illuminate the fundamental reasons behind various emerging properties in FMs, such as in-context learning, chain-of-thought reasoning, and potential risks like privacy breaches, biases, and hallucinations.
 As FMs advance, the need for interpretability becomes increasingly critical to guarantee transparency and trust-worthy.
-Furthermore, we delve into a captivating research frontier and promising directions for higher-level interpretation on these powerful FMs systems: \begin{itemize} \item \textbf{Can we scale forever? $-$ All for AI:} Recent theoretical studies suggest that increasing both the training dataset size and model complexity enhances the performance of FMs, specifically in terms of their generalization \cite{lotfinon} and reasoning capabilities \cite{li2023transformers, li2024nonlinear}.
+Furthermore, we delve into a captivating research frontier and promising directions for higher-level interpretation on these powerful FMs systems: \begin{itemize} \item \textbf{Can we scale forever?} Recent theoretical studies suggest that increasing both the training dataset size and model complexity enhances the performance of FMs, specifically in terms of their generalization \cite{lotfinon} and reasoning capabilities \cite{li2023transformers, li2024nonlinear}.
 The recent emergence of FMs, such as Llama-3.1 405B, has been hailed as another triumph of scaling laws.
 However, the immense data requirements and computational resources needed to train cutting-edge AI models have created significant barriers to entry for many researchers, startups, and smaller tech firms.
 Thus, the debate over the continued effectiveness of scaling is ongoing.
 While ‘scale is all you need’ seems mostly true for direct training, when it comes to transfer learning, the downstream performance critically depends on the tasks at hand as well as the choice of architecture and hyperparameters \cite{Tay_scaling}. \cite{niu2024beyond} show that some smaller models have achieved performance comparable to or even better than larger models.
 For instance, MiniCPM, a model with only 2 billion parameters, performs similarly to Llama, which has 13 billion parameters.
 Given the current situation, we should, on the one hand, conduct extensive theoretical and empirical research into the boundaries and limits of model scaling laws to proactively predict their performance growth and fully leverage the potential of FMs.
-On the other hand, we need to integrate high-performing small-scale models, develop effective collaborative learning frameworks, and reshape the AI landscape towards a future where ``all is for AI''. \item \textbf{Self-consuming learning framework:} Our interpretations collectively illustrate a phenomenon—high-quality data positively impacts model performance.
-However, as model complexity grows, the demand for data also escalates, yet a sobering reality is the increasing scarcity of high-quality data.
-In fact, the extensive repository of publicly accessible data on the internet has nearly been depleted \cite{villalobos2022will}.
-To address this issue, many studies are dedicated to exploring self-consuming optimization frameworks, wherein generative models use simulated data to train themselves \cite{futowards}.
-Recently, empirical assessments have indicated that the diminishing heavy-tail characteristics in the synthetic data distribution are a crucial factor affecting the efficacy of this optimization framework \cite{Shumailov-nature}.
-Hence, developing new interpretable method, theoretically constructing the generalization error of self-consuming optimization, and characterizing the dynamic changes in data distribution are vital strategies to further improve this optimization framework. \end{itemize} Overall, we hope that this survey provides a well-organized insight into this burgeoning research domain while also pinpointing open challenges for future investigations.
+On the other hand, we need to integrate high-performing small-scale models, develop effective collaborative learning frameworks, and reshape the AI landscape towards a future where ``all is for AI''.